OfficeDev/Microsoft-Teams-Samples/samples/bot-join-team-using-qr-code/csharp/README.md

 ---
 page_type: sample
-description: This sample demos a feature where user can join a team using QR code containing the team's id.
+description: This sample demos a feature where user can join a team using QR code containing the team's id through bot.
 products:
 - office-teams
 - office